Early Bird SaleSave On 2026Find Your Trip

 Santiago de Compostela

-Arrival in the historic city of Tui on the Portuguese / Spanish border.
+Make your own way to the historic city of Tui in Spain, on the border with Portugal.
 Connected to the Portuguese town of Valenca by a 19th Century bridge over the River Mino, Tui is a walled town with a compact historic centre.
 The Cathedral is a central focus of the city perched on the top of the hill at the top of the town.
-You will need to visit the cathedral to collect your pilgrim passport.
+Visit the cathedral to stamp your pilgrim passport.
 Overnight in Tui.

 Meals: Nil

-Most of this first stage is woodland paths that follow the lovely Louro River valley, then along the N550 to the historical centre of O Porriño, a town famous for its pink granite due to its proximity to the granite quarries.
-Essentially now a sprawling industrial town, O Porriño is located at the intersection of two motorways and the main railway line passes through town, so rather than stay here overnight you return to your Tui hotel with a private transfer (included) at 4pm.
-Overnight in Tui.
+This stage is on woodland paths that follow the lovely Louro River valley, then along the N550 to the historical centre of O Porriño, a town famous for its pink granite due to its proximity to the granite quarries.
+There are hardly any gradients and you can enjoy a mixture of historical heritage and natural beauty.
+Essentially now a sprawling industrial town, O Porriño is located at the intersection of two motorways and the main railway line passes through town, so a private transfer (at 4pm, included) takes you back to Tui and your hotel.
+Overnight in Tui. ascent 330m/1083ft, descent 350m/1148ft

 Meals: B

-At 8:30am transfer back to O Porriño (included) to continue your walk.
+At 8:30am, transfer back to O Porriño (included) to continue your walk.
+Soak in the rural essence of Galicia: small villages, ancient churches and paths that wind through forests and rivers.
 After a stage following and crossing the N550, ascend through mixed forest to Monte Cornedo and the Chans das Pipas plateau before walking down to the town of Redondela.
-From here you pass through tiny hamlets along a coastal inlet to reach Arcade.
-Overnight in Arcade.
+It's here that the Coastal and Central Portuguese Caminos meet.
+Continue through tiny hamlets along a coastal inlet to reach Arcade, where you stay overnight. ascent 483m/1584ft, descent 500m/1640ft

 Meals: B,D

 You start the day by walking over the beautiful old bridge at Pontesampaio.
-From here there's a short uphill stretch following ancient stone paths before the path descends to the provincial capital of Pontevedra.
+From here there's a short, quite steep uphill stretch following ancient stone paths before the path descends to the provincial capital of Pontevedra.
 There are some interesting sites to be explored here including the Santuario da Peregrin chapel and the Convento de San Francisco.
 The Medieval town centre is a maze of cobbled laneways with tapas bars and cafes.
-Overnight in Pontevedra.
+Overnight in Pontevedra. ascent 330m/1082ft, descent 305m/1000ft

 Meals: B,D

+Starting from Plaza de la Peregrina in Pontevedra, next to the Iglesia de la Vírgen Peregrina, a symbol of the city, the path enters the serenity of the Galician rural landscapes.
 Most of this stage is through woodland and countryside along gentle river valleys with virtually no climbing.
 Closer to Caldas de Reis the route crosses the N550 and follows it for short sections.
 Located between the Umia and Bermana rivers, the town of Caldas developed as a result of its thermal waters and continues to be a major health spa.
 The botanical gardens next to the river are lovely for some respite from the walk.
 Overnight in Caldas de Reis.
-Option to upgrade to a comfortable 4 star inn with pool - supplement applies.
-This must be requested when initially booking the trip.
-As of mid July the O Burgo bridge in Pontevedra is closed to pedestrian traffic, there is a temporary diversion of the Camino via the As Correntes bridge before returning to the usual route in A Santiña.
-The diversion is signed and local businesses and accommodation are aware, if you need to ask for directions.
+Option to upgrade to a comfortable 4 star inn with pool or 3 star rural inn - supplement applies and must be requested when initially booking the trip. ascent/descent 550m/1804ft

 Meals: B,D

-This is a beautiful walk through the Bermana river valley before the path drops down into the Valga valley.
+This is a beautiful walk through the Bermana river valley with moderate gradients.
+The path descends into the Valga valley, passing through fields, forests and small villages.
 There are two short stages of main road: leaving Caldas and entering Padron.
-Padron town is lovely, set on the banks of the Sar and Ulla rivers, with some St James relics to be seen at the Igrexa de Santiago (church).
-Overnight in Padron.
+Padron is lovely, set on the banks of the Sar and Ulla rivers, with some St James relics to be seen at the Igrexa de Santiago (church).
+Herbón, a small village in the vicinity, is where the famous "Pimientos de Padrón" are grown.
+Overnight in Padron. ascent 730m/2395ft, descent 740m/2428ft

 Meals: B,D